Superconducting and Anti-Ferromagnetic Phases of Spacetime: Introduction

 \section{Introduction}

 Two of the outstanding problems in theoretical physics today are those of high temperature superconductivity (HTC) on the one hand and quantum gravity (QG) on the other.
 In the case of HTC, it has been demonstrated that the anti-ferromagnetic (AF) and superconducting (SC) phases $ d $-wave \cite{Demler1995Theory,Demler2004SO5-theory,Zhang1996SO5-Quantum,Zhang1997Unified} and $ p $-wave \cite{Murakami1999An-SO5-model} superconductors can be given a unified explanation in terms of a non-linear sigma model for a field which behaves as a vector transformation under $ SO(5) $ rotations.
 In QG research it is known that general relativity with non-zero cosmological constant ($ \Lambda \ne 0 $)can be obtained from a so-called BF model (a topological field theory) for a gauge field, valued in either $ SO(3,2) $ (for $ \Lambda < 0 $) or a $ SO(4,1) $ (for $ \Lambda > 0 $), by a symmetry breaking mechanism \cite{Freidel2005Quantum,Wise2009MacDowellMansouri}.
 This mechanism was first outlined in a seminal paper by MacDowell and Mansouri \cite{MacDowell1977Unified} in 1977 whose motivation was to construct a unified theory of gravity and supergravity.
+Similar work was undertaken by Stelle and West in 1980 \cite{Stelle1980Spontaneously}.

+More recent work on this topics are the papers by Freidel and Starodubstev \cite{Freidel2005Quantum} Randono \cite{Randono2010Gauge,Randono2010Gravity}, and Westman, Zlosnik and collaborators \cite{Magueijo2013Cosmological,Westman2013Gravity,Westman2015An-introduction}.
+The notion that geometry should have various phases is suggested by the numerical work in the field of Causal Dynamical Triangulations (CDT) \cite{Ambjorn2013Quantum}.
+Moreover in \cite{Ansari2008A-statistical,Ansari2008The-Statistical} Mohammad Ansari has demonstrated a connection between anti-ferromagnetism and a statistical formulation of CDT.
+The connection between the spin-networks used in Loop Quantum Gravity and the Ising model has recently been discussed in \cite{Dittrich2013Ising} and \cite{Feller2015Ising}.

+What is new in the present work, to the best of our knowledge, is that it is the first to connect the symmetry breaking on the gravitational side with a well-established model on the condensed matter side.
+In any situation where a symmetry is spontaneously broken, it is crucial to not only be able to identify the underlying microscopic dynamics which causes the symmetry to break and also to be able to identify and classify the various phases that result from this process.
+Here we are able to take the first tentative steps towards achieving both these goals.